Straggler-Resilient Decentralized Learning via Adaptive Asynchronous Updates

 There are two open questions for \DyBW.
-First, can \DyBW still achieve a near-optimal convergence rate as in state-of-the-art decentralized method with synchronous updates \cite{lian2017can} given that the analysis of asynchronous algorithm is already quite challenging?
+First, can \DyBW still achieve a near-optimal convergence rate as state-of-the-art decentralized method with synchronous updates \cite{lian2017can} given that the analysis of asynchronous algorithm is already quite challenging?
 Second, how to determine $\mathcal{N}(k)$ (line 2 in Algorithm~\ref{alg:DSGD-AAU}), and hence the number of fastest $a(k)$ workers at iteration $k$ to not only maintain the aforementioned best-of-both-world properties, but minimize the global training (convergence) time over the network?
+Note that at each iteration $k$ in Algorithm~\ref{alg:DSGD-AAU}, the key is to determine the set of fastest workers, i.e., $\mathcal{N}(k)\in\mathcal{N}$, which have completed the local gradient computations, and only workers in $ \mathcal{N}(k)$ actively conduct gossip-average with neighbors while workers in $\mathcal{N}\setminus\mathcal{N}(k)$ are still computing their local gradients.
+The iteration $k$ begins at finding $\mathcal{N}(k)$ and ends when $\mathcal{N}(k)$ is determined with workers inside it having completed the local gradient computations and the gossip-average operations.
 In the following, we provide an affirmative answer to the first question in Section~\ref{sec:convergence}, and then present a practical algorithm to determine $\mathcal{N}(k)$ (See Algorithm \ref{alg:Proposed_Algo1} for a fully decentralized implementation in Section~\ref{sec:selection}).